prijacash/react-ajax-swapi-no-router/README.md

 ---

-Adapted from [react-ajax-swapi](https://github.com/WDI-SEA/react-ajax-swapi) to not use react-router-dom
+Adapted from [react-ajax-swapi](https://github.com/WDI-SEA/react-ajax-swapi) to not use the react-router-dom

----

 ## Licensing
 1. All content is licensed under a CC-BY-NC-SA 4.0 license.